-A 5K adventure obstacle race that would make Chuck Norris cry, which his good, because his tears can cure cancer.
+The Tough Mountain Challenge is the most awesome race in the universe: a 5K adventure obstacle race in the mountains that would make Chuck Norris cry, which his good, because his tears can cure cancer.

 Why is TMC the challenge for me?

 It will give you a chance to challenge yourself and compete with friends as you drive your body to achieve your personal best.
-Eh.
-Who are we kidding?
-It’s a chance to get really dirty, get a great workout, and have fun with your friends then enjoy beer and live music once it’s all over.
+And it's a chance to get really dirty, get a great workout, and have fun with your friends then enjoy beer and live music once it’s all over.

 How fit should I be?

 If you can run a 5k you will probably survive.
 If you get winded walking from the TV room to the fridge, this probably isn’t for you.

 Do I need to know how to swim?